Which of the following best describes merchandise inventory for a... | Study Prep in Pearson+

 Understand the concept of merchandise inventory: Merchandise inventory refers to goods that a merchandising company purchases with the intention of reselling them to customers in their finished form.
 It does not include raw materials, work-in-process inventory, or supplies used in administrative activities.

-Differentiate between inventory types: Merchandise inventory is specific to merchandising companies, while raw materials and work-in-process inventory are associated with manufacturing companies.
-Supplies used in administrative activities are not considered inventory.
+Analyze the options provided: Supplies used in administrative activities are not part of merchandise inventory because they are not intended for resale.
+Raw materials and work-in-process inventory are relevant to manufacturing companies, not merchandising companies.

-Analyze the options provided: Evaluate each option to determine whether it aligns with the definition of merchandise inventory.
-Supplies used in administrative activities and raw materials used in production do not fit the definition.
-Work-in-process inventory is also not applicable to merchandising companies.
+Focus on the correct description: The correct description of merchandise inventory for a merchandising company is 'Goods purchased for resale to customers in their finished form.'
+This aligns with the definition of merchandise inventory.

-Identify the correct description: The correct description of merchandise inventory for a merchandising company is 'Goods purchased for resale to customers in their finished form.'
-This matches the definition and purpose of merchandise inventory.
+Eliminate incorrect options: Supplies used in administrative activities, raw materials, and work-in-process inventory are not applicable to merchandise inventory for a merchandising company.

-Conclude the reasoning: Merchandise inventory is a key asset for merchandising companies, as it represents the products they sell directly to customers without further processing or manufacturing.
+Conclude the reasoning: Merchandise inventory for a merchandising company specifically refers to finished goods purchased for resale, distinguishing it from other types of inventory or supplies.

 Watch next